edubart/nelua-lang/docs/pages/overview.md

 additions to code with type annotations, to make more efficient code and to meta program.
 This overview try to focus more on those features.

-Although copying Lua code without or minor is a goal of Nelua, not all Lua features are implemented yet.
+Although copying Lua code without or minor changes is a goal of Nelua, not all Lua features are implemented yet.
 Mostly the dynamic part such as tables and dynamic typing are not implemented yet, thus at the moment is best to try Nelua using type notations.